How to Import Excel Files in C#

 $vbLabelText $csharpLabel

 Now, we can easily import any type of data from the specified Excel files.
-Let's see all the possible aspects which we use to import Excel file data in our project.
+Let's explore all possible aspects for importing Excel file data in our project.

 For this purpose, we can use a cell addressing system to specify which cell data we need to import.
-It will return the value of a specific cell address from the Excel file.
+It returns the value of a specific cell address from the Excel file:

 var cellValue = ws["Cell Address"];